abdojulari/transcript-editor/README.md

 #### Instructions for Facebook Account activation

 1. Log in to your Facebook account and visit [this link](https://developers.facebook.com/quickstarts/?platform=web)
-2. Follow the steps to create a new app and go to the app's Dashboard
+2. Follow the steps to create a new app and go to the app's Dashboard.
+You must at least fill out **Display Name** and **Contact Email**.
 3. In your project's dashboard click *Settings* on the left panel.
 Then click the *Advanced* tab.
 4. Under *Client OAuth Settings*:
    - make sure *Client OAuth Login* and *Web OAuth Login* is on